I can tell you with certainty, the right tools makes like easy for the workman! I carry between 4 and 5 wedges at any time.

 Within a couple of months you'll drop your score by at least 4 strokes with a decent set of wedges and a 2 or 3 hours of practice a week.
 Guaranteed.

-What Is a Gap Wedge?
+What is a Gap/Approach Wedge?

 That is why we call this a gap wedge - it fills the gap between the pitching wedge and the sand wedge.
 Easy.